How do I become an archaeologist?

 ...and many more

 Combined with a good knowledge of our archaeological past, all these roles are vital for the practice of archaeology today.
-Attending an archaeology course at college or university will provide a basic grounding in many of these areas, with a difference in emphases depending on the institution you go to.
+Taking an archaeology course at college or university will provide a basic grounding in many of these areas, with a difference in emphases depending on where you study.

 - National Agencies such as Historic England, Historic Environment Scotland, Cadw and the Department for Communities

-- Local Authorities offering advice within County an City Councils
+- Local Authorities offering advice within County and City Councils

-- National organisations such as the Highways Agency or the Environment Agency
+- National organisations such as National Highways and the Environment Agency

 - Universities both in teaching and research